JasonPKnoll/fido_bot/README.md

-# My simple discord bot
+# Simple discord bot
-A simple discord bot that I am playing around with.
+A simple discord bot that has an obsession with 🌽

 ### Dependencies